microsoft/vscode-azurestaticwebapps/README.md

     **INSERT SCREENSHOT HERE**
 1. Select a GitHub repository to configure to the new static web app
     > If your local project has a remote configured, the extension will default to that repository
+1. Provide the app folder name
+    > Location of your application code.
+For example, '/' represents the root of your app, while '/app' represents a directory called 'app'.
+1. Provide the api folder name
+    > Location of your Azure Functions code.
+For example, '/api' represents a folder called 'api'.
-1. Provide the app, api, and build artifact folder names
+1. Provide the build artifact folder name
+    > The path of your build output relative to your apps location.
+For example, setting a value of 'build' when your app location is set to '/app' will cause the content at '/app/build' to be served.

 ## Create an API for your static web app
-This extension has a dependancy on the [Azure Functions Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) to create APIs and endpoints.
-Your SPA project needs to have an "api" folder that contains all of the endpoints.
+This extension has a dependency on the [Azure Functions Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) to create APIs and endpoints.
+Your static web apps project needs to have an "api" folder that contains a Functions project.

-1. Open your SPA project in your VS Code workspace
+1. Open your static web app project in your VS Code workspace
 1. Select the button to create a new API
     **INSERT SCREENSHOT HERE**
 1. Select a language for the API, either JavaScript or TypeScript